AlperenTalaslioglu/Javascript-Katas/README.md

 # Javascript-Katas

-This repository is a personal play ground for self javascript katas
+This repository is a personal playground for self javascript projects and code pieces